 Statement No. 99, Omnibus 2022.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective immediately.
-The requirements related to leases, PPPs, and SBITAs will become effective for the Corporation in the fiscal year ending December 31, 2023.
-The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 will become effective for the Corporation in the fiscal year ending December 31, 2024.
-Management does not expect this Statement will have an impact on the financial statements
+The requirements related to leases, PPPs, and SBITAs will become effective for the Corporation in the year ending December 31, 2023.
+The requirements within the scope of Statement 53 will become effective for the Corporation in the classification and reporting of derivative instruments within the scope of Statement 53 will become effective for the Corporation and reporting of the year ending December 31, 2024.
+Management does not expect this Statement will have an impact on the financial statements.